 They are collaborative by design

 Some agents can even delegate work to other agents or tools.
-Picture an AI agent that oversees your customer onboarding process: it loops in different systems, tracks progress across stages, and resolves bottlenecks automatically.
+Picture an AI agent that oversees your customer onboarding process: it coordinates multiple lower level agents, tracks progress across stages, and resolves bottlenecks automatically.

 Here’s an example from Tata Capital, the India-based financial service company.